" A nation reveals itself not only by the men it produces but also by the men it honors, the men it remembers. "

 Professionally edit these hour (or more) long interviews into 2-5 minute war stories to make them more consumable by today’s media savvy generation.

-Teach current and future generations about the price of freedom and the extraordinary valor of their ancestors primarily through this website.
+Enable educators to teach current and future generations about the price of freedom and the extraordinary valor of their ancestors primarily through this website.
 One day, we hope to integrate Witness to War video stories into school systems to make the dry pages of history come to life with the stories of scared kids who became heroes.

 With the veteran’s permission, all of the content collected by the Witness to War Foundation will be donated to the Library of Congress Veterans History Project.
 Veterans and their families are provided free copies of the full length interviews.